SAP Negotiations • Vendor Management

 +

-MaxAttention is the top tier — SAP provides a dedicated team of experts who deeply know your system and help with architecture, performance tuning, and go-lives.
-Typically for SAP's largest, most complex customers.
-ActiveAttention is scaled-down: access to a Technical Quality Manager off-site and specific expert services, but not a full embedded team.
-These are expensive and multi-year.
-Negotiate: insist on carrying over unused service days to next year, lock in resource rates for the duration, and benchmark what other clients pay.
+MaxAttention is the top tier — SAP provides a dedicated expert team who deeply know your system and assist with architecture, performance tuning, and go-lives.
+ActiveAttention is scaled-down: a Technical Quality Manager off-site and specific expert services, not a full embedded team.

 Support